Sanjana2308/DataScienceNotes/4/Day_15.md

 ![alt text](<../Images/New folder/14_3.png>)

 **Data Bricks** allow us o clean data and then this good data is sent to the machine model for machine learning.

+## Cluster
+Cluster is leveraged by PySpark to deal with data.